tushar5526/tushar5526.github.io/content/blog/getattr-considered-harmful.md

 - coverage
 ---

-While Hynek already thought in 2016 that "Considered Harmful" was getting old, and so he named this blog post [hasattr() – A Dangerous Misnomer](https://hynek.me/articles/hasattr/), instead of *hasattr() considered harmful*, meanwhile it is 2022 and I still like that phrase.
+While Hynek already considered "Considered Harmful" was getting old in 2016, and so he named this blog post [hasattr() – A Dangerous Misnomer](https://hynek.me/articles/hasattr/), instead of *hasattr() considered harmful*, meanwhile it is 2022 and I still like that phrase.